inscist/api-guidelines/Guidelines.md

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][rfc-2119].

 ## 5. Taxonomy
-As part of onboarding to Microsoft REST API Guidelines, services MUST comply with the taxonomy defined below.
+As part of onboarding to Inscist REST API Guidelines, services MUST comply with the taxonomy defined below.

 ### 5.1.
 Errors
 Errors, or more specifically Service Errors, are defined as a client passing invalid data to the service and the service _correctly_  rejecting that data.